Press enter to skip the top menu

 Summary

 DOM is an abbreviation of Document Object Model.
 It represents a web page as an object that a programming language can process.
-As an obect it contains the other elements belonging to a web page as other objects, thus making them accessible to programming languages.
+As an object it contains the other elements belonging to a web page as other objects, thus making them accessible to programming languages.

 The DOM contains a number of methods that the programming languages can call to either extract data from the DOM or else update its existing contents.